lubeda/EsphoMaTrix/README.md

 **id** (Required, ID): Manually specify the ID used for code generation and in service definitions.

-**show_clock** (Optional, seconds): duration to display the clock after this time the date is display until next "show_screen".
-If `show_date` is false `show_clock` is false and the clock will be display as long as a normal screen!
-Setting `show_clock` to 0 will not show the clock or date, if there are no screens the display will be blank until the next screen is sent.
+**clock_time** (Optional, seconds): duration to display the clock after this time the date is display until next "show_screen".
+If `show_date` is false `clock_time` is false and the clock will be display as long as a normal screen!
+Setting `clock_time` to 0 will not show the clock or date, if there are no screens the display will be blank until the next screen is sent.

 You can set this value during runtime e.g. for a night mode